Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 The butchers often kept the steak for themselves rather than offering it to customers, where the steak gets one of its names: Butchers steak.

-The hanger steak cut is also taken from the plate location of the cow, but its placement is much deeper in the cow’s loin, and the rib cage encircles it.
+The hanger cut is also taken from the plate location of the cow, but its placement is much deeper in the cow’s loin, and the rib cage encircles it.

 Hanger steak gets this name as it “hangs” between the ribs and the tenderloin of the cow.
 The location of the steak cut means that the muscle is not a hardworking muscle, like the skirt steak.